cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 Before each release the following tests will need to be performed:

-- On *each* platform we support (macOS, RHEL 7/8, Windows), copy over the compressed zip that holds the CLI executable, decompress it, and [run integration tests](#running-tests-outside-of-a-containerized)
+- On *each* platform we support (macOS, RHEL 7/8, Windows), copy over the compressed archive that holds the CLI executable, decompress it, and [run integration tests](#running-tests-outside-of-a-containerized)

 - Run the integration tests against the following different Conjur server environments from any platform you choose: